Python script for normalizing demographic data across zip codes

 logger.info("Starting demographic normalization pipeline.")

-zcta_gdf = self.load_zcta_boundaries("./data_cache/zcta_boundaries/tl_2022_us_zcta520.shp")
+zcta_gdf = self.load_zcta_boundaries(

-# 1. Fetch raw ACS data
+# 2. Fetch raw ACS data for the resolved ZCTAs

-raw_df = self.fetch_acs_chunk(acs_variables, target_zips)
+raw_df = self.fetch_acs_for_zctas(acs_variables, target_zctas)

 if raw_df.empty: